crate/crate-sample-apps/php-slim/documentation.md

 5. Execute the session with `cur_exec()`
 6. Finish off the session using `curl_close()`

 The following code listing shows an upload via libcurl.
-The POST endpoint demonstrates how to generate a `sha1` digest from binary file content and how to use it to create the BLOB on a Crate cluster.
+The POST endpoint demonstrates how to generate a `sha1` digest from binary file content and how to use it to create the BLOB on a CrateDB cluster.

 ```php
 $app->post('/images', function() use ($app)